Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 4. VisiWave Site Survey This wireless signal mapping service will help you see unauthorized devices and Wifi leakage as well as a floorplan of your premises with the signal footprint shown on it.
 Runs on Windows.

-6. AirMagnet Survey PRO This is a comprehensive wireless network monitoring service that keeps track of traffic statistics while also showing a visual representation of the office network signal footprint.
+5. AirMagnet Survey PRO This is a comprehensive wireless network monitoring service that keeps track of traffic statistics while also showing a visual representation of the office network signal footprint.
 Available for Windows and macOS.

-What is a Wifi Heatmap?
+What is a Wi-Fi heatmap?

 A Wifi Heatmap is a two-dimensional graphic representation of the signal strength in a Wifi network.
 It shows the coverage of wireless signals in different colors portrayed in a real map of an office layout, floor, or even a metropolitan area.